(Not offered) Double Master's Degree in Industrial Engineering and Chemical Engineering

 Double Master's Degree in Industrial Engineering (MII) and Chemical Engineering (MIQ)

-Current legislation considers the regulated professions of Industrial Engineer and Chemical Engineer one whose exercise requires possession of the corresponding official Master's degree.
+The current legislation considers the regulated professions of Industrial Engineer and Chemical Engineer, one whose exercise requires being in possession of the corresponding official master's degree.

-The Master's degree in Industrial Engineering (MII) includes all the skills necessary to acquire the professional powers of the regulated profession of Industrial Engineer, complying with all the precepts of Order CIN/311/2009 (BOE of February 18, 2009) by which establishes the requirements for the verification of official university degrees that qualify for the exercise of the profession of Industrial Engineer, powers that are included in the Decree of September 18, 1935, published in the Madrid Gazette of September 20 1935.
+The Title of Master in Industrial Engineering (MII) includes all the necessary competences to acquire the professional powers of the regulated industrial engineer, fulfilling all the precepts of the order CIN/311/2009 (BOE of February 18, 2009) by which the requirements for the verification of the official university titles that enable for the exercise of the profession of industrial engineer are established, attributions.
+September 1935, published in the Madrid Gazette of September 20, 1935.